ev3dev/ev3dev/CONTRIBUTING.md

 * The image file that you used to flash your SD card (e.g. `ev3dev-wheezy-2014-07-11.img`).
 * Your kernel version (output of `uname -rv`)
+* The output of `lsusb` if the issue is with an USB device like a WiFi dongle.